 Upon your contacting us, we may share the information that you provide to other staff members and, possibly, with our Trustees.

 We do not share personal information unless it is necessary and appropriate to do so.

 We will share the following information:

-- Medical information with our staff, medical advisor, skipper and volunteers to keep everyone safe on our trips.
+- Medical information (including your name and age) with our staff, medical advisor, skipper, volunteers and the residential centres with which we work to keep everyone safe on our trips.

 - Your credit card details and personal information with our payment provider.

 - Your Bank details if you make a regular donation with our bank.

 Does any of my data go outside the UK and EU?